pmbrull/pmbrull-github-io-archive/_posts/Big-Data-Management/2018-08-25-ES-backup-data-in-Docker.md

 }'
 ```

-It actually took me some time and lot's of StackOverflow surfing to get to this solution, so I hope this helps someone :)
+more time that I would want to admimore time that I would want to admimore time that I would want to admimore time that I would want to admimore time that I would want to admimore time that I would want to admimore time that I would want to admimore time that I would want to admimore time that I would want to admimore time that I would want to admimore time that I would want to admimore time that I would want to admimore time that I would want to admimore time that I would want to admimore time that I would want to admimore time that I would want to admimore time that I would want to admimore time that I would want to admimore time that I would want to admimore time that I would want to admimore time that I would want to admimore time that I would want to admimore time that I would want to admimore time that I would want to admiIt actually took me some time and lot's of StackOverflow surfing to get to this solution, so I hope this helps someone :)